 It may happen that you'd like to add a vector not once but several times.
 For instance,

 v.
 Instead of using the vector addition calculator four times to find the result, you can change without multiples to with multiples and input the values of

 β.
 Of course, you can combine this option with point 1. and have yourself a vector subtraction calculator with multiples.

 In the first section, we've mentioned that we represent vectors as arrows.
 So far, we've only dealt with them algebraically, like in the vector addition formula.
 It's now time to get back to drawings.
 Drawing parallelograms, to be precise.

-In essence, adding vectors means traveling along one of them, and then the other.
+In essence, adding vectors means traveling along one of them and then the other.
 That means that if we draw one as an arrow, then the "traveling" along it translates to moving (as a point) from its starting point to the endpoint.
-If we want to move with the second one from there, we can simply draw it beginning at the first endpoint and the place where that arrow points is our result.
+If we want to move with the second one from there, we can simply draw it beginning at the first endpoint, and the place where that arrow points would be our result.

 Above, we've described the idea behind adding vectors visually, and it is also what the parallelogram rule relies on.
 It's just a more fancy way of putting it.
 Namely: the sum of two vectors is the diagonal of a parallelogram whose sides are the two added vectors when drawn coming out of the same point.

 In the picture, we can move from the vertex where